 3 tablespoons all purpose flour (or 1 tablespoon more, if necessary)

-- Add the baharat, lemon juice, sesame seeds, salt, and flour, and stir to combine.
+Add the baharat, sesame seeds, salt, 1 pinch baking soda, and flour, and stir to combine.
 Let the mixture rest for about 30 minutes in the refrigerator.
 Once rested, you should be able to press some of the mixture into a cohesive ball, but it should still be able to crumble apart if you squeeze it wrong (i.e., it won't hold together as well as pie dough, but it will hold together better than wet sand).
 If you're not sure, err on the side of pie-dough-consistency and add another tablespoon of flour.

 1 quart neutral-flavored oil for deep-frying (e.g., peanut, canola, olive oil, but not extra virgin)

-- Once the oil reaches 360° F, gently drop in the first 5 or 6 falafel.
-Let them fry for about 4 to 5 minutes, until they're deep golden-brown on the outside.
+Once the oil reaches 360° F, gently drop in the first 5 or 6 falafel.
+Let them fry for about 3 to 4 minutes, until they're deep brown on the outside (but not burnt).
 Constantly adjust the heat to keep the temperature of the oil somewhere between 350 and 370° F. Remove them with a slotted spoon or spider to a paper towel-lined plate, add the next batch, and repeat.
 Continue to work in batches until all of the falafel are fried.

 * If you don't have any baharat and don't feel like making a complicated spice blend, feel free to use a combination of cumin, coriander, paprika, and black pepper.